 Registration fees include all camp programs, supplies, meals, and t-shirts.
 Optional afternoon programs (e.g. Archery, Climbing Wall) have a separate fee.

 Camp China officially opens registration on Friday afternoon around 3:00.
 Activities start at 4:45.

 Should I stay Sunday night?

 Yes!
-Sunday night after dinner is our talent show and closing ceremony – including Dragon Parade.
+Sunday night after dinner is our talent show and closing ceremony.
+Dance and Martial Arts Class performances as well as our Basket Raffle fundraiser winners are announced.
 3-night Lodging fees include breakfast on Monday.

 What is counselor / student ratio?

 The ratio varies each year.
 Our goal is to keep the groups small so that we keep a 6:1 student/counselor ratio.